Integreight/1Sheeld-Android-SDK/README.md

 - Send and receive serial data.
 - Rename the board with a random name.
 - Test the board, both firmware and library.
+- Update firmware from a set of preloaded firmwares.

 ## Building The SDK ##